SiliconWit/iot-temp-humidity-monitor/README.md

         green: represents connection to ground.
         red: represents connection to voltage supply (5V), if a connection is made to the 3.3V source be sure to state that explicitly in the documentation.
         Maintain this format when adding more components to make it easy to understand.

+## PCB-design

+This folder contains PCB designs for the circuit connection

 ## Areas of Improvement